NitzanNaveh/devops-project/README.md

 # Full-Stack App with Automated DevOps Pipeline      (AWS + Docker + Ansible) 🚀

-This project demonstrates a complete, end-to-end DevOps pipeline that automates the entire lifecycle of a web application—from infrastructure creation on AWS to continuous deployment.
-The application is a NodeJS Password Generator, showcasing modern DevOps practices and tools in action.
+This project demonstrates a complete, end-to-end DevOps pipeline that automates the entire lifecycle of a web application, from infrastructure creation on AWS to continuous deployment.
+The application is a NodeJS Podcast Recommendation, showcasing modern DevOps practices and tools in action.

 ## 🛠️ Technology Stack